stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 ![Anaconda kernel command line](howto-ostree-anaconda-kernel-commandline.png)

 After you press ENTER, the installer should start.
-If things are wortking the GUI should display but proceed automatically to the installation stage.
+If things are working the GUI should display but proceed automatically to the installation stage.
 You'll see text about the system being installed from the OSTree repo, and how it's pulling various objects.